taqalytics/aem-training/README.md

 # AEM (ADOBE Experience Manager) Training

-Here we will be adding training materials and resources to learn AEM (Adobe Experience Manager) as a developer.
+Here we will be adding training materials and resources to learn AEM (Adobe Experience Manager) as a practitioner, developer, and architect and as well as how to get certifications for these roles.

 ## Prerequisite: